KrzysztofZawisla/KrzysztofZawisla/README.md

  - and many others.

 ¹ - I prefer to use Rust or TypeScript over Go, and I no longer use it on a daily basis.
-² - I work with Mojo in rare cases where GPU acceleration and timing are crucial and not using Python is not an option.
+² - I work with Mojo in rare cases where GPU acceleration and execution time are crucial and not using Python is not an option.
 ³ - Worked with these due to curiosity.
 Not very useful in my work, and projects.
 For the WebAssembly usage I prefer Rust with Leptos framework.
 In terms of quantum computing I don't need it, in my current projects, and work.
 ⁴ - Legacy from the school times.
 I prefer to not come back to this.
 ⁵ - The perfect language for microcontrollers, which have so little memory that even 0 abstraction logic from Rust won't fit.
 Since this isn't a common occurrence, I practically never use Zig, preferring Rust instead.
 I use Zig when I need "modern C," which is almost never.